 It usually wasn’t a problem, but Selys would rather be out partying on a night like tonight.
 Instead, she was stuck with her grandmother, listening to the old Drake’s teeth grind and her tail thrashing.

 “Stop reading that history book, grandma.
 You always get mad when you do, and remember what the [Healer] said?”

 Tekshia Shivertail looked up.
-Her scales were grayer and had a lot less luster than Selys’, but she was still spry and quite attractive with her light green coloration.
+Her scales were grayer and had a lot less luster than Selys’, but she was still spry and quite attractive with her dusky purple coloration.
 She lashed her tail irritably as she glared at her granddaughter across the table.

 “What the [Healer] said?
 He said I’m in better shape than you are, girl.
 I’m fit, you’re not.
 I can still outrun half the Gnolls in this city and you’re too lazy to get out of bed until the sun’s halfway overhead!”

 “…Right.
 But he said that you get angry and that’s a bad thing.”

 “For other people maybe!”

 Tekshia slammed a fist onto the table and Selys jumped.

 “Yeah, and I’m other people, grandma!
 Remember when you sent that poor Gnoll to the healer’s?”

 “What of it?
 I have a right to be angry, especially when I read this nonsense!”